GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastalecosystems/_description.md

 :::{dropdown} Classifier rulesets and masking
 #### Classifier rulesets
-All classifier rulesets were applied to the interim ecosystem classification layer ([Fig. 3](#workflow)) to produce the final *classification* dataset.
+All classifier rulesets were applied to the interim ecosystem classification layer ([Fig. 3](#workflow)) to produce the final Classification dataset.

 1. **Remove unused classes**: The ecosystem classification output layer was masked to remove all saltflat pixels (see [Caveats and Limitations](./?tab=quality#saltflat-mapping)).
 1. **Apply probability thresholds**: A probability threshold of 50% was applied to the Saltmarsh and Mangrove pixels, with pixels below this threshold reassigned as `nodata`.
 A 50% probability threshold was selected based on the alignment of the outputs with external mapping products, and the conservative consideration that 50% provides a clear majority vote by the ML models.